Sam123ben/IDP-Integrated-Developer-Platform/README.md

 Start each backend service individually using Go:

-#### Backend Service

 ```bash
 go run main.go
 ```

-Each service will start and listen on its designated port (e.g., Company Service on port 8081, Environment Service on port 8082).

 ### 5. Start the Frontend
 Navigate to the frontend directory: